trilogy-group/ws-eng-conduit-ai-assessment/README.md

 1. **Learn the Technologies:**

-   - Review the project's technologies (NestJS, React, TypeScript, AWS).
+   - Review the project's technologies (NestJS, React, TypeScript, MySQL, AWS).
    - Understand the architecture from the provided diagram.

 2. **Set Up GitHub Codespaces:**

-   - Create a free GitHub Codespaces account at [GitHub Codespaces](https://github.com/settings/codespaces).
+   - Create a free GitHub account at [GitHub](https://github.com/signup).
    - Open the Codespace using [this link](https://github.com/codespaces/new?repo=678723453&ref=rwa/design-and-implementation-v1).
    - Your environment will automatically install all dependencies, seed the database, and start both the backend and frontend servers.
    - Visit [http://localhost:3001](http://localhost:3001) in your browser.
 Log in with: